ChrstphrHll/npc_gen/students/Elia Veluthil.md

 ---
 # Elia Veluthil
 ### Description
-- Firbolg Bard from Principality of the Palus Peoples
+- Firbolg Bard from Verdain
 - 3rd year Exploration student in Burk
 - shoulder length straight pink hair that's braided, Pale Blue eyes, and Pale Green skin
 - Is Charming and Unhurried, and has Perseverance as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes